cryostatio/cryostat-legacy/README.md

 * `CRYOSTAT_JDP_ADDRESS`: the JDP multicast address to send discovery packets.
 Defaults to `224.0.23.178`.
 * `CRYOSTAT_JDP_PORT`: the JDP multicast port to send discovery packets.
 Defaults to `7095`.
 * `CRYOSTAT_CONFIG_PATH`: the filesystem path for the configuration directory.
 Defaults to `/opt/cryostat.d/conf.d`.
+* `CRYOSTAT_DISABLE_BUILTIN_DISCOVERY`: set to `true` to disable built-in target discovery mechanisms (see `CRYOSTAT_PLATFORM`).
+This will still allow platform detection to automatically select an `AuthManager`.
+This is intended for use when Cryostat Discovery Plugins are the only desired mechanism for locating target applications.
+See #936 and [cryostat-agent](https://github.com/cryostatio/cryostat-agent).
+Defaults to `false`.

 #### Configuration for Automated Analysis Reports